adammurdoch/model-experiments/declaring-software-type.md

 }
 ```

-This could be simplified using a convention that uses Kotlin's "tier 1" targets:
+This could be simplified using a convention that uses Kotlin's "tier 1" targets (different to the above):

 ```kotlin
 cliApplication {